Amyotrophic lateral sclerosis (ALS)

 • Neuropathological tests

-• Repetition of clinical and electrophysiological examinations at least 6 months apart to determine progression
+• Repeated clinical and electrophysiological tests every 6 months to evaluate disease progression

-For research purposes, ALS is classified and measured by the Revised El Escorial criteria, which improves homogeneity in recruitment for clinical trials and other clinical studies.12,19
+For research purposes, ALS is classified and measured by the revised El Escorial criteria to improve recruitment homogeneity in clinical studies and trials.11,19

 As ALS is a rare disorder, other more common diagnoses require consideration and exclusion before a diagnosis can be reached.
 These include peripheral neuropathy, Lyme disease, vitamin B12 deficiency, thyroid disease, and metal toxicity.8 Reversible motor neuron disorders, such as those typically associated with autoantibodies, should also be excluded before a diagnosis of ALS is made.8